lukaszjedrasiak/notebook--js/getters-setters.md

 ## Getter

 **That should be your main takeaway here, a getter is just a computed property, which is why you can access it with a dot and you don't have to call it as if it were a method.**

+> In other words - getters are called without parentheses.

 The remaining problem is that if we try to access `user.age`, we get `undefined`.
 That's because we have not defined a `getter` for the `age` property.